squidmin/cpp-labs/README.md

      cd build
      ```

-4. Configure and build the project
+4. Configure and build the project.

     ```shell
     cmake ..